 THE PENALTY FOR SUCCESS

-If you are interested in participating in the evening, please RSVP to Pastor Stacy.
+This evening potluck and conversation will be held at the home of Jenny and John Weisz, 96 Dexter Rd, Newton.
+If you are interested in participating in the evening, please RSVP HERE or email Pastor Stacy.